Hilary Teage: Journalism and politics

-Hilary Teague also served as a Baptist minister in Monrovia and was a merchant trading in palm oil.
-In 1835, Teague became the owner and editor of the Liberia Herald in Monrovia after John Brown Russwurm left to become governor of the Republic of Maryland.
-As editor, Teague became a dedicated promoter of Liberian independence and combined republicanism, black nationalism, and Christianity to make his case.
+Teage entered politics and journalism simultaneously in 1835, the year he became editor of the Liberia Herald after John Brown Russwurm left to become governor of the Republic of Maryland.
+(Note: He acquired the paper's ownership from the ACS in 1839.)
+Under Teage, the Herald became Liberia's leading newspaper.
+As editor, Teage became a dedicated promoter of Liberian independence and combined republicanism, black nationalism, and Christianity to make his case.
 He remained the newspaper's head until 1849, when he left to devote full attention to politics.
+The Herald was largely a one-man operation, with Teage serving as lead writer, commentator and editor.
+He was also a published poet on natural and patriotic themes.